mlcourseukzn/DSI_Africa_ML_ShortCourse.github.io/README.md

 # Schedule

-Note: all office hours will be held in-person AND online via Zoom links in Canvas.
+Note: all lectures will be held in-person AND online via Zoom links.
+For online attendance please use the following link: https://tinyurl.com/2yxd7pwk

 | Time      | Monday 23/01 | Tuesday 24/01  | Wednesday 25/01 | Thursday 26/01 | Friday 27/01 |
 | :---     |    :----   |    :--- | :--- | :--- | :--- |